ChristopherSiems/Racos-automation/README.md

 git pull origin main
 ```

 5. Configure the tests you want to run by editing the the `auto_config.json` file using `vim` or `nano` or your editor of choice.
-The files should be edited such that the `"node_count"` value is set to the number of nodes for the current experiment and that the `"tests"` value is a list of the names of the tests to run. `"node_delays"`, `"node_packet_drop_percents"`, `"node_disable_cpus"`, and `"node_cpu_limit"` should be lists such that the top-level sublists are lists of lists, where each bottom-level sublist is a list of network delays (in ms) or percentage packet drop rates applied to each node in order.
+The files should be edited such that the `"node_count"` value is set to the number of nodes for the current experiment and that the `"tests"` value is a list of the names of the tests to run. `"node_delays"`, `"node_packet_drop_percents"`, `"node_disable_cpus"`, `"node_cpu_limit"`, and `"node_cpu_freq"` should be lists such that the top-level sublists are lists of lists, where each bottom-level sublist is a list of network delays (in ms) or percentage packet drop rates applied to each node in order.
 Below is an example configuration.
   - `"node_delays"`: values contained in the bottom level lists of this value should be integers representing the number of milliseconds of network delay to add to each node in order.
   - `"node_packet_drop_percents"`: values contained in the bottom level lists of this value should be floats representing the percent of packets to drop.
   - `"node_disable_cpus"`: values contained in the bottom level lists of this value should be integers representing the number of CPU cores to disable, out of a possible 31.
   - `"node_cpu_limit"`: values contained in the bottom level lists of this value should be integers representing the maximum percent of cpu utilization the process can use.
 This list should be only as long as the number of working nodes.
+  - `"node_cpu_freq"`: values contained in the bottom level lists of thus value should be floats representing the upper frequency limit for the cpus, in GHz.
+Make sure this value falls within the CPU's range.

 ```json
 {